 Going Mano a Mano (metaphorically) with Bono

 I saw a link to a Washington Post story about Bono, and the link was titled “Get Real“.
 Below the link I saw a description saying that was Bono’s message to Christians…to “get real”.
 So, I clicked the link and read a short article.
 I wasn’t a Bono fan, and the article only helped cement my opinion of him.
 That’s why the title of this article of mine is called “Going mano a mano with Bono”.
 For those of you not familiar with that expression, it’s based on the Spanish interpretation which literally means “hand to hand”…as in combat.
 This, of course, is not my attempt to call Bono out for a little put-up-your-dukes.
 Instead I’d just like Christians to see him for who he really is.
 And that ain’t a trust-in-Jesus-as-the-only-way-to-eternal-life Christian.
-Watch this video, and I’ll share some more with you below…
+Watch this video, and I’ll share some more info with you below…

 Bono believes he knows how God wants Christians songwriters to write.
 Bono is wrong.
 Look and listen closely, and you’ll see a man deeply entrenched in the human experience.
 So deeply, in fact, that he can never stray far from those things which God does not hold in high esteem.